Amran Sulaiman

+Early life and education

 Early life

 Sulaiman was the third child of twelve from father Andi B. Sulaiman Dahlan Petta Linta, a veteran, and mother Andi Nurhadi Petta Bau.
 While he was born in Bone, he spent most of his early childhood in neighboring Barru where he lived for 7 years and first went to elementary school.
 Later, he returned to Bone where he finished his first 12 years of basic education, graduating from a state-funded high school in Lappariaja in 1989.

-Higher education
+Education

 Upon the completion of his basic studies, Sulaiman studied agricultural science in Makassar's Hasanuddin University, starting in 1988 and obtaining his undergraduate degree in 1993.
-He would continue to obtain his masters and postgraduate degree from the same university in 2003 and 2012 respectively, all in the same subject.
+He would continue to obtain his master's and postgraduate degree from the same university in 2003 and 2012 respectively, all in the same subject.
 He graduated with the maximum GPA, and patented multiple inventions which covered pest control.
 He currently holds 5 patent rights, in addition to being listed as a lecturer at Hasanuddin.